Hex map: Uses

 Several variants of chess have also been invented for a hex board.

 The television game show Blockbusters (1980–1982, 1987) was also based on a hex grid.

 Early examples of strategy video games that use hex maps include 1983's Nobunaga's Ambition, 1989's Military Madness (the first entry in the Nectaris series), and 1991's Master of Monsters.
-The first Civilization had a hex map version during development, but designers decided against it because "the world was not ready ... it was too freaky".
-While the first four iterations of the popular Civilization computer game franchise used square maps, Civilization V, Civilization VI, and Civilization VII use hexagonal maps.
+A hex map was considered during the development of the first Civilization game, but the first four iterations in the Civilization series use square maps; Civilization V, Civilization VI, and Civilization VII use hexagonal maps.
 Other games that use hex maps are The Battle for Wesnoth, Dragon Age Journeys, Heroes of Might and Magic III, Forge of Empires and UniWar.